 - peel celeriac and chop into 1 inch pieces

 - place in a large pot, cover with water and bring to a boil

 - once boiling, add 1/2 tsp salt to the water and reduce to simmer

 - allow to simmer until celeriac is fork tender – about 20 minutes

 - drain and return to the pot

-– add chopped dill and 1/2 t salt and stir well to combine
+- add chopped dill and 1/2 tsp salt and stir well to combine

-BBQ Chicken Legs or Crab and Bacon Stuffed Salmon and your favorite salad for a meal that’s sure to impress
+Serve with: BBQ Chicken Legs or Crab and Bacon Stuffed Salmon and your favorite salad for a meal that’s sure to impress.